-Usability can be applied to pretty much every created item.
-When someone creates something, it is often meant to fulfill a certain purpose.
-Different items have different levels of success when it comes to their usability.
-There is one item that I use on a regular basis that plays an important part in my life that I would like to investigate.
+Usability refers to how easy it is to use an item, which means literally every item that exists can be evaluated for usability.
+Specifically, when someone creates something, it is meant to fulfill a certain purpose, so we can evaluate how usable it is for that purpose.
+We typically think of usability in terms of websites or applications, but physical items also have different levels of success when it comes to their usability.
+There is one item that I use on a regular basis that plays an important part in my life, and I would like to investigate its usability.

 Teapots.
-There aren’t a lot to them and they all have essentially the same purpose.
+There isn’t a lot to them, and they all have essentially the same purpose.
 Put in tea, fill with hot water, brew, pour.
-Amazingly, though, there are a myriad of different tea pot designs and some are better than others.
+Amazingly, though, there are myriad tea pot designs, and some are more usable than others.

 Lets investigate what a good teapot really looks like.
-It might not be quite what you think!
+It might not be quite what you expect!

 Firstly, this beauty has the shape of a classic teapot.
 It’s got all of the standard characteristics of a teapot, but it contains one fatal flaw.
 It’s made of metal.
 Metal is a conductor, not an insulator, so not only will the water inside that teapot lose heat, but the handle will also be hot and could be incredibly uncomfortable to touch.